Analysis and X-ray tomography: Partial data

 \subsection{On stability and singularities}

 We found out above that~$D^\perp$ having an interior point is sufficient for injectivity.
 However, it is insufficient for stability.
 Stability (of Lipschitz type) would mean an estimate of the kind

 with suitable norms and~$\xrt f$ restricted to the set where data is available.
 No matter which Sobolev norms one chooses for functions on~$\R^n$ and the relevant subset of~$\Gamma$, there is no continuous left inverse for the partial data X-ray transform.
-Stable inversion is possible if $D=S^{n-1}$, and even if $D^\perp=\R^n$.
+Stable inversion is possible if $D=\Sphere^{n-1}$, and even if $D^\perp=\R^n$.

 The reason for instability is that some kinds of singularities are undetected.
 Using microlocal analysis one can have very fine control over singularities, and it is possible to ask whether a distribution is smooth or singular at a given point in a given direction.
 This requires the introduction of a wave front set.
-To be able to detect a singularity at a point $x\in\R^n$ in direction $v\in S^{n-1}$, the data must contain a line through~$x$ in a direction orthogonal to~$v$.
+To be able to stably detect a singularity at a point $x\in\R^n$ in direction $v\in \Sphere^{n-1}$, the data must contain a line through~$x$ in a direction orthogonal to~$v$.
+The smooth part of the data contains information about the singularities, sometimes enough for uniqueness, but any reconstruction is necessarily unstable.
 A precise formulation of results of this kind of result is way beyond our reach here.

 In our limited angle tomography situation the condition mentioned above amounts to $D^\perp=\R^n$.
 In this case one can reconstruct the Fourier transform everywhere directly, and invert the Fourier transform to obtain the original function.
 This is stable.
 On the other hand, if~$D^\perp$ contains interior points but is not the whole space, then the data needs to be analytically continued (by virtue of exercise~\ref{ex:analytic-open}), and analytic continuation is unstable without strong a priori estimates.